 Kaibab Lake sits between Flagstaff and Williams, offering convenient trout fishing.
 Regular stockings of rainbow trout maintain consistent catching through summer months.
 The lake also holds populations of catfish and bass.

 Facilities include campgrounds and a boat ramp accommodating small boats.
 The 10-horsepower motor limit maintains peaceful conditions.
-Shore fishing access circles most of the lake via maintained trails.
+Shore fishing access circles most of the lake via maintained trails, making it ideal for families.

 Dogtown Lake provides another Kaibab Forest option with good facilities.
 This smaller lake offers excellent shore fishing for stocked rainbow trout.
 Campgrounds and picnic areas make it ideal for family outings.